TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 - We will reveal 3 songs with SSC Templates and that will be a season.
 - Contributors can contribute with charts and graphics.
-- After 1 month from the season reveal, we will release that season package.
+- After 3 month from the season reveal, we will release that season package and start development of the next season.
-- Every other month after the season package that package will get updated.
-- After 3 months another season will be revealed and the same steps as above will apply.

 Important: